maxerenberg/cabbagemeet/client/README.md

 This directory contains the frontend source code for the CabbageMeet application.
 It was created with [Create-React-App](https://create-react-app.dev).

+## Domains
+* Set the environment variable REACT_APP_API_BASE_URL to the domain of the API server if it is different from the domain of the public website.
+This is useful if the static assets are being served from a CDN.
+Make sure to also set ENABLE_CORS=true in the server.
+* Consider changing the `og:url` meta tag in index.html.

 ## Available Scripts

 In the project directory, you can run: